playgameservices/management-tools/README.md

 # Play Games Services Managment Tools #

-In this repository you can find tools to help you publish, manage and test your Play Games services apps.
+In this repository you can find tools to help you publish, manage, and test your Play Games services apps.

 ## demo-management-tools ##